 Strategic Environmental Assessment (SEA) & Habitats Regulations Assessment (HRA)

-- Strategic Environmental Assessment (SEA) and Habitats Regulations Assessment (HRA) Screening report and determination – December 2018
+- Strategic Environmental Assessment (SEA) and Habitats Regulations Assessment (HRA) Screening report and determination – December 2018 with factual update January 2020

 A Neighbourhood Plan can allocate a site or sites for development to meet an identified local housing need.
 In preparing our Plan, we were required to assess the potential sites for housing development in our parish.